Compassionate Care Progressive Medicine in a Family Practice Atmosphere

 RABIES

 Rabies vaccines are required by law.
 All cats should receive their first rabies vaccine at 3 months of age or older.
 The first vaccine is good for 1 year.
-Each additional booster is good for 2 years as long as the vaccine is kept up-to-date, 3 years in Mass.
+Each additional booster is good for 3 years as long as the vaccine is kept up-to-date, and the IMRAB vaccine is being used.
+There is also a one year Rabies vaccine available for cats that decreases the risk of the rabies vaccine triggering a vaccine induced fibrosacrcomas.

 Unfortunately, FELV and FIV are very common in this area.
 They are highly contagious and attack the immune system, thus impairing the cat’s defense cells.
 We strongly recommend testing for these 2 viruses (usually at the cat’s first veterinary visit).
 There is no cure for either disease; however, there is a preventative vaccine for FELV.
 Vaccination is most important in outside cats.